- TIMELY WARNING POLICY

 - COUNSELING ADVISEMENT OF CRIME REPORTING

-As a result of the negotiated rulemaking process which was followed by the passage of the law, the 1998 amendments to the “Clery Act” clarified the identity of those considered to be campus security authorities.
-Campus “Pastoral Counselors” and “Professional Counselors,” when acting as such are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.
+As a result of the negotiated rulemaking process that was followed by the passage of the law, the 1998 amendments to the "Clery Act" clarified the identity of those considered to be campus security authorities.
+Campus "pastoral counselors" and "professional counselors," when acting as such, are not considered to be a campus security authority and are not required to report crimes for inclusion into the annual disclosure of crime statistics.

 Professional counselors are defined as "an employee of an institution whose official responsibilities include providing psychological counseling to members of the institution's community and who is functioning within the scope of his or her license or certification."

 In an effort to ensure a safe and secure environment in which to live, work and study, the Lincoln

 University Police Department is committed to informing the members of the Lincoln University community about the functions and various safety and security programs of the department.
 The Lincoln University Police Department conducts presentations at each session of New Student Orientation.
 These sessions cover the purpose of the department, its organizational structure and authority, the types of crimes on campus, how to avoid becoming a victim of crime, active shooter training, and what to do if you are a victim.
 Statistics are provided from the annual security report.
 In addition to addressing issues with students, sessions are also conducted with parents of the incoming students.

 Residence Hall meetings: The Lincoln University Police Department also participates in conducting residence hall meetings to inform students about campus rules and regulations, the student conduct system, parking enforcement and other safety issues.
 A variety of security tips and other links of interest are also posted on the department website.